There will be no fall sitting of the B.C. legislature this year, and Tri-Cities MLAs are completely divided on the subject.

 But Robinson isn't buying it.

-Clark also reasoned the Liberal government would be instead spending the fall speaking directly with British Columbians to come up with how they will deliver on campaign promises.
+Clark also said the Liberal government will spend the fall speaking directly with British Columbians to come up with a plan to deliver on campaign promises.

 "You're always talking to British Columbians," Robinson said.
 "And you sit in the legislature and do the work.
 That was the job."

-Local Liberal MLA for Coquitlam-Burke Mountain Douglas Horne said his job doesn’t begin and end in the legislature and time spent away from Victoria this fall is going to be valuable.
+However, Doug Horne, the Liberal MLA for Coquitlam-Burke Mountain , said his job doesn't begin and end in the legislature and time spent away from Victoria this fall is going to be valuable.

 "There's a lot of issues I'm focusing on this fall," he said.
 "There's a new school at Burke Mountain, the Evergreen Line is moving forward and there's some issues around that," he said.

-He’s also concentrating on reviewing the province’s liquor laws and updating them to the 21st century.
+He's also concentrating on reviewing and updating the province's liquor laws.

-NDP MLA for Port Coquitlam Mike Farnworth said there are too many issues being pushed back to the spring, and he doesn’t think there will be enough time to discuss them all now.
+Mike Farnwor th, the NDP MLA for PoCo, said there are too many issues being pushed back to the spring, and he doesn't think there will be enough time to discuss them all.

 "There's a ton of issues we should be dealing with and legislation we should be dealing with, but now we're jamming everything into the spring and we're not going to be able to scrutinize them the way it should be," he said.

-The spring session is focused on the budget, so finding the time to speak on things Farnworth’s interested in like skill training, health care, environment, education and transportation issues are going to fall by the wayside, he said.
+The spring session is focused on the budget, so finding the time to discuss issues like skills training, health care, the environment, education and transportation is going to fall by the wayside, he said.

-Members of the B.C. legislature sat for a total of 36 days this year.
+The legislature sat for 36 days this year.

 © Copyright 2013